 Below are 4 things to keep in mind when thinking about how to respond to body shaming.

-It might be that you take a body neutral stance and even if you don’t love everything about the way you look, focus on the fact that no part of your value or worth is determined by your body or appearance.
+You may take a body-neutral stance, and even if you don’t love everything about the way you look, focus on the fact that your body or appearance determines no part of your value or worth.

 Founded by Jameela Jamil, I Weigh is an inclusive space focused on breaking down stereotypes, eliminating body shame, and promoting self-esteem and wellness.

 Author of Every Body Yoga and Yoke, Jessamyn Stanley offers wisdom, self-expression, yoga poses, an exploration of social issues, and most of all, compassion.